There are two different types of warranties for buyers of a new-build property

 Regarding the guarantees established for home buyers in the Civil Code, we also distinguish two different periods depending on the defect that may appear, and they work both in new homes and in second-hand homes:

 - Firstly, a very short period of six months to claim for any hidden deficiencies or defects that the home may suffer from and of which the buyer had not been informed, because if he would have known about them it would surely have affected his purchase decision.

 - Secondly, a period of five years from the moment the sale of the property is formalized.
 The guarantee is contemplated for the contractual responsibility of the seller, who has the obligation to deliver the property with the characteristics agreed in the contract, including its building specifications and plans, as well as in perfect conditions of habitability.

 When buying a property it is important to make sure that it is in good condition.
 It is important to get good advice when buying a new home and not to make a hasty decision.
 If you need to know what the guarantees of a new home are, contact our professionals.
-At Imont Legal Services, we have lawyers specialised in International Real Estate Law, who can advise you in a professional manner.
+At Imont Legal & Taxes, we have lawyers specialised in International Real Estate Law, who can advise you in a professional manner.